sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 Domain Name System

-The Domain Name System the protocol that allows us to use easy-to-remember names to communicate with devices on the Internet.
+The Domain Name System protocol allows us to use easy-to-remember names to communicate with devices on the Internet.

 </details>